walkman-kuan/Instaurant/README.md

 # Instaurant

 ## Instaurant Introduction
-Instaurant (portmanteau of “Instant” and “Restaurant”) is designed to
+Instaurant is designed to

-1. Allow restaurant owners to configure restaurant menus and services that are accessible to customers through mobile devices.
+1. Allow restaurant owners to configure online restaurant menus and services that are accessible to customers.
-2. Turn every customer's mobile device into a menu and ordering machine with a scan of **QR Code**.
-3. Provide insights into restaurant operations by presenting useful analytical data.
+2. Provide restaurant owners with insights into restaurant operations by presenting useful analytical data.
-## Insturant Origin and Contributors
-The idea is proposed by Zhuoran Li during a dinner with Xiaowei Deng and Kuan Lin, on 25th June, 2016.
-Current contributors include:

-* Zhuoran Li
-* Kuan Lin
-* Yuchen Xiao
-* Jack Zheng

 ## Tech Stack
 > [Babel](https://babeljs.io/) is the **compiler** for writing next generation JavaScript right now without waiting for browser support.